ptiger10/tada/README.md

 # tada
 tada (TAble DAta) is a package that enables test-driven data pipelines in pure Go.

+**DISCLAIMER: still under development.
+API subject to breaking changes until v1.
+Use in production at your own risk.**

 tada combines concepts from pandas, spreadsheets, R, Apache Spark, and SQL.
 Its most common use cases are cleaning, aggregating, transforming, and analyzing data.